-Overview #
+Overview

-Consent #
+Consent

-- Do not buy, rent, or share opt-in lists.
+- Do not buy rent or share opt-in lists.

 Example CTA: “Text JOIN to 12345 to get weekly tips from BrandName.
 Msg&data rates may apply.
 Up to 4 msgs/mo.
 Reply STOP to opt out.”

-Identity & transparency #
+Identity and transparency

-Opt-out and help keywords #
+Opt-out and help keywords

-- Support STOP/UNSUBSCRIBE/CANCEL to end messages promptly.
+- Support STOP UNSUBSCRIBE and CANCEL to end messages promptly.

 - Honor opt-outs across the program quickly and maintain clean lists.

-Content standards #
+Content standards

-Numbers & provisioning #
+Numbers and provisioning

 - Monitor shared or proxy numbers closely for abuse.

-Mitigating unwanted messaging #
+Mitigating unwanted messaging

-Examples #
+Examples

 Promotional offer (compliant)